BestTimesToVisit.com Logo

 Kaohsiung MRT (Mass Rapid Transit)

 Cost:NT$20-50 per ride, depending on distance.
-Consider a stored-value EasyCard for seamless travel.
+Consider a stored-value EasyCard for convenience.

-Cost:NT$10 for the first 30 minutes, NT$20 for the next 30 minutes, then NT$40 per hour.
-Requires registration with a Taiwanese mobile number or an EasyCard linked to a passport.
+Cost:NT$10 for the first 30 minutes, then NT$20 for the next hour (prices may vary slightly).
+Requires registration with a Taiwanese phone number and an EasyCard or credit card.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.